UnlyEd/next-right-now/docs/concepts/env-and-stages.md

 # Understanding **Environments** and **Stages**

 <div class="code-example" markdown="1">
-- NRN relies on environment variables to function correctly.
+NRN relies on environment variables to function correctly.

-- Those variables are provided differently depending on the environment.
+Those variables are provided differently depending on the environment.

-The following examples use the [`v1-ssr`](../getting-started/pick-variant.html#v1-ssr---default-variant) variant, which uses a multi single-tenants design.
+> The following examples use the [`v1-ssr`](../getting-started/pick-variant.html#v1-ssr---default-variant) variant, which uses a MST design.
 </div>

 ---